pvdabeel/prolog/README.md

 - [context](Source/context.pl): An implementation of a Contextual Object Oriented Logic Programming paradigm for SWI-Prolog,
 - [eapi](Source/eapi.pl): A DCG Grammar for reading EAPI-6 (or earlier) compliant Gentoo ebuild information into Prolog facts and rules,
 - [knowledgebase](Source/knowledgebase.pl): A structure to which Gentoo overlays and repositories can be registered.
-Offers datalog-style querying.

-- [repository](Source/repository.pl): A Prolog class representing a Gentoo Portage repository (with Git, Rsync or Web-rsync syncronisation support),
+- [repository](Source/repository.pl): A Prolog class representing a Gentoo Portage repository.
+Offers datalog-style querying and Git, Rsync or Webrsync syncing.

 Other interesting files:
 - An ebuild [reader](Source/reader.pl) & [parser](Source/parser.pl),